Click on the Indicators below for More Information

 Time Series

-Average coastal employment in the California Current ecosystem between 2014 and 2019 was similar to historical levels, with an increasing trend over that period.
+Average coastal employment in the California Current ecosystem between 2017 and 2021 was similar to historical levels, with no trend over that period.

 Data Source: